Memorable Manitobans: Taras Dmytro Ferley (1882-1947)

 Educator, publisher and real estate broker, municipal official, MLA (1916-1920).

 From 1907 to 1910, he was a teacher at the Ruthenian Training school at Brandon.
 Later moving to Winnipeg, he was a Director of the Ukrainian Publishing Company of Canada.
-He was a candidate for an aldermanic seat in the Winnipeg City Council in 1913, and a Labour candidate for Gimli in 1914 and 1915.
+He was a candidate for a seat on the Winnipeg City Council (1913) and a Labour candidate for Gimli in the 1914 provincial general election.
 He was elected to the Manitoba Legislature at the 1915 general election, becoming the first Ukrainian MLA in Manitoba, and served a single term, being defeated by Gudmundur Fjeldsted in the 1920 general election.
 He was a member of the Winnipeg City Council from 1932 to 1933, replacing Robert Durward.

 The Canadian Parliamentary Guide, 1917.